dhis2/dhis2-core/dhis-2/dhis-web-api/src/main/resources/openapi/org.hisp.dhis.common.OpenApi.Tags.openapi.md

 # Global Tags Descriptions
-This document is used to add descriptions to `@Tags` values.
+This configuration is used to add descriptions to `@Tags` values.
-These are included as a `tags` array in the root of an OpenAPI document.
+These are included as a `tags` array in the root of an OpenAPI configuration.
 Tag usages in the endpoints only refer to these description details by the tag name.

 ## Tag `synthetic`